-I love a denim bib.
-It doesn't wear out, it's soft, it's cute and so hip!
+I love a denim bib, it's classic.
+It doesn't wear out, it's soft, it's cute and looks good with everything!
 It's non-gender specific so it can get passed down to the next sibling or cousin . . .

 If you don't save jeans for sewing projects, you can find little denim pockets at your local resale shop or garage sale on children's clothing or most men's jeans which have a perfect little (change) pocket.

 I have an old kingsize denim dust ruffle that I almost got rid of several years ago.
 I'm so glad I kept it, I've used it over and over again.
 A seamstress should always have a good supply of denim on hand to recycle, especially if you have teens.
 You can save a ton of money repairing holes in jeans.
 (I used to iron those jean patches into the backs of holes, but now I just sew a piece of denim to the back)

 Pin and sew the 2 pieces, leaving a 2 inch hole along the bottom of the bib.
 Cut notches around the curves to minimize bulk.
 Turn right side out and press.

 Cut out back side of small denim pocket before sewing onto bib to minimize bulk.
 Pin pocket on center of front side of bib.
 Sew down along edges using matching thread.
 To make pocket functional, only sew along the top of the pocket flap, and up the sides of the pocket, stopping at the top of the opening on each side. (back stitch to secure edges)

 Top stitch all the way around close to the edge of the bib.
 (This will close the opening at the bottom)

-If you're interested in this pattern, leave me a comment and I'll email you the pdf.
+If you're interested in this pattern, leave me a comment and I'll email you the pdf.linked: